IIITLucknowSWEngg/CSAICSBTeam003/urd.md

----

 # User Requirements Document (URD) for LinkedIn Clone

 ## 1. Introduction
-This document outlines the requirements for a LinkedIn clone, a professional networking platform that allows users to create profiles, connect with other professionals, share updates, apply for jobs, and engage with industry-related content.
+This document outlines the requirements for a LinkedIn clone, a professional networking platform that allows **job seekers**, **recruiters**, **employers**, and **companies** to create profiles, connect with professionals, share updates, apply for jobs, and engage with industry-related content.

 ## 2. Purpose
-The purpose of this URD is to define the core functionalities and features required to build a LinkedIn clone, ensuring the platform provides a user-friendly experience for professionals, recruiters, and companies.
+The purpose of this URD is to define the core functionalities and features required to build a LinkedIn clone, ensuring the platform provides a user-friendly experience for **job seekers**, **recruiters**, **employers**, and **companies**.

+---

 ## 3. User Types

 ### 3.1.
-Basic User (Job Seekers/Professionals)
+Job Seekers (Professionals)
-- **Description**: Users looking to create a professional profile, connect with others, and find job opportunities.
+- **Description**: Individuals looking to create a professional profile, connect with others, and find job opportunities.
 - **Main Tasks**:
   - Create and manage a professional profile.
-  - Search for and connect with other users.
+  - Search for and connect with other professionals.
-  - Post updates and share professional content.
+  - Post updates and share industry-related content.
   - Like, comment on, and share posts.
   - Apply for job listings.

 ### 3.2.
-Recruiter
+Recruiters
-- **Description**: Users responsible for recruiting professionals for job opportunities within their company.
+- **Description**: Individuals responsible for recruiting professionals for job opportunities within their organization.
 - **Main Tasks**:
   - Create and manage a recruiter profile.
   - Post job openings.
   - Search for candidates by skills, experience, and education.
   - Review and manage job applications.

 ### 3.3.
-Company (Employer)
+Employers (Companies)
-- **Description**: Businesses or companies looking to promote job listings and build a professional presence.
+- **Description**: Businesses or organizations looking to promote job listings and build a professional presence.
 - **Main Tasks**:
   - Create and manage a company page.
-  - Post and promote job listings.
+  - Post and promote job openings.
   - Engage with followers through updates and posts.
   - View and manage job applications.

 ### 3.4.
-Administrator
-- **Description**: Users who manage the platform, ensuring content and profiles comply with the guidelines.
+Administrators
+- **Description**: Individuals managing the platform to ensure compliance with guidelines and smooth operations.
 - **Main Tasks**:
-  - Monitor and moderate user-generated content (posts, comments).
+  - Monitor and moderate content, including posts and comments.
-  - Manage user accounts (suspend, deactivate).
+  - Manage accounts of **job seekers**, **recruiters**, and **employers** (e.g., suspend, deactivate accounts).
-  - Review reports of inappropriate content.
+  - Handle reports of inappropriate or non-compliant content.

 ---

 ## 4. Functional Requirements

 ### 4.1.
-User Registration and Authentication
+Registration and Authentication
-*Description*: Users must be able to create an account using an email address or third-party authentication (Google, Facebook).
+**Description**: Enables **job seekers**, **recruiters**, and **employers** to create an account using email or third-party authentication.
-*Requirements*:
+**Requirements**:
-- Users can register and log in using an email/password or social media accounts.
+- Accounts can be created with an email/password or social media accounts (e.g., Google, Facebook).
-- Users must verify their email addresses to activate the account.
+- Email verification is required to activate accounts.
 - Password reset functionality.
 - Optional two-factor authentication (2FA).

 ### 4.2.
 Profile Management
-*Description*: Users can create and edit professional profiles, including their work experience, skills, and education.
-*Requirements*:
+**Description**: **Job seekers**, **recruiters**, and **employers** can create and manage profiles with details relevant to their roles.
+**Requirements**:
+- Profiles can include:
-- Profile fields include: name, profile picture, headline, summary, experience, education, skills, certifications, and contact information.
+  - For **job seekers**: Name, profile picture, headline, summary, experience, education, skills, certifications, and contact details.
+  - For **recruiters**: Name, role, and recruiter-specific details.
+  - For **employers**: Company name, logo, description, industry, and contact information.
-- Users can set visibility preferences (public, private, or connections-only).
+- Visibility settings: public, private, or connections-only.
-- Ability to endorse others for specific skills.
-- Recommendations section for users to leave feedback on others’ profiles.
+- Skills endorsement and recommendation sections.

 ### 4.3.
 Connections and Networking
-*Description*: Users can connect with other professionals to expand their network.
-*Requirements*:
+**Description**: **Job seekers**, **recruiters**, and **employers** can establish professional connections and grow their network.
+**Requirements**:
-- Send and receive connection requests.
+- Ability to send and receive connection requests.
-- Option to follow professionals without connecting.
+- Option to follow professionals or companies without connecting.
-- Connection suggestions based on mutual contacts, industry, or shared experiences.
+- Suggestions for connections based on mutual contacts, industry, or shared experiences.
-- Users can accept or decline connection requests.
+- **Job seekers** and **recruiters** can accept or decline connection requests.

 ### 4.4.
 Feed and Posts
-*Description*: Users can post updates, share content, and interact with the posts of others on their newsfeed.
+**Description**: **Job seekers**, **recruiters**, and **employers** can share updates and interact with posts.
-*Requirements*:
+**Requirements**:
 - Ability to create posts with text, images, or links.
-- Like, comment on, and share posts.
+- Interact with posts: like, comment, and share.
-- Control over post visibility (public, only connections, or private).
+- Post visibility control: public, connections-only, or private.
-- Personalized feed showing updates from connections and followed profiles.
+- Personalized feed displaying updates from connections, followed profiles, and companies.

 ### 4.5.
 Job Listings and Applications
-*Description*: Users can search for jobs and recruiters can post job listings.
+**Description**: **Job seekers** can search for jobs, and **recruiters** can post job openings.
-*Requirements*:
+**Requirements**:
-- Users can search for jobs using filters (title, location, company, etc.).
+- Search functionality with filters (job title, location, company, etc.).
-- Apply for jobs directly using a LinkedIn profile or by uploading a resume.
+- **Job seekers** can apply using their profile or upload a resume.
-- Recruiters can post and manage job listings.
+- **Recruiters** can post and manage job listings.
-- Job alerts based on user preferences and search history.
+- Job alerts tailored to preferences and search history.

 ### 4.6.
 Messaging and Communication
-*Description*: Users can communicate with connections via direct messages.
-*Requirements*:
-- Real-time messaging functionality for one-on-one conversations.
+**Description**: Real-time communication between **job seekers**, **recruiters**, and **employers**.
+**Requirements**:
+- One-on-one real-time messaging.
-- Group messaging for professional discussions.
+- Group discussions for professional topics.
 - Notifications for new messages.
-- Ability to send files (documents, images) within messages.
+- Ability to share files (documents, images) via messages.

 ### 4.7.
 Notifications
-*Description*: Users receive notifications about key actions and updates on the platform.
-*Requirements*:
+**Description**: Notify **job seekers**, **recruiters**, and **employers** about important updates.
+**Requirements**:
-- Notifications for connection requests, job applications, post interactions (likes, comments), and new messages.
+- Notifications for connection requests, job applications, post interactions (likes, comments), and messages.
-- In-app and email notifications, with user preferences to enable/disable specific notifications.
+- Customizable preferences for in-app and email notifications.

 ### 4.8.
 Search Functionality
-*Description*: Users must be able to search for other users, companies, and jobs.
-*Requirements*:
+**Description**: Enables **job seekers**, **recruiters**, and **employers** to find people, jobs, or companies.
+**Requirements**:
-- Search filters for people (by name, industry, location), jobs (by title, company, location), and companies.
+- Search filters for professionals (by name, industry, location), jobs, and companies.
 - Auto-complete suggestions based on keywords.
 - View detailed profiles and company pages from search results.

 ---

 ## 5. Non-Functional Requirements

 ### 5.1.
 Scalability
-- The platform must be able to handle increasing numbers of users, jobs, and connections as it grows.
-- It must support up to 1 million concurrent users.
+- The platform must support up to 1 million concurrent **job seekers**, **recruiters**, and **employers**.

 ### 5.2.
 Security
-- All user data, including personal information, must be securely stored using encryption.
+- Data protection using encryption to safeguard sensitive information.
-- The platform must comply with data protection regulations like GDPR.
+- Compliance with regulations like GDPR.
-- Regular security audits to ensure the system is safe from breaches.
+- Regular security audits to ensure protection against breaches.

 ### 5.3.
 Performance
-- The platform should load quickly (within 2-3 seconds), even during peak usage.
+- The platform should load pages within 2-3 seconds, even during peak times.
-- Jobs, profiles, and posts should display with minimal delay.
+- Smooth performance for features like job search and messaging.

 ### 5.4.
 Usability
-- The platform must have a clean, intuitive interface suitable for users with varying levels of technical expertise.
+- Simple, intuitive interface catering to **job seekers**, **recruiters**, and **employers** with varying technical expertise.
-- Mobile-responsive design for seamless usage across devices.
+- Mobile-friendly design for seamless usage across devices.

 ### 5.5.
 Availability
-- The platform should have a 99.9% uptime, ensuring minimal disruption in service.
+- The platform should guarantee 99.9% uptime with minimal service disruptions.
-- Backup and recovery processes to restore data in case of failure.
+- Backup and recovery mechanisms to prevent data loss.

 ---

 ## 6. Glossary
-- *Basic User*: A user who creates a profile and connects with others.
-- *Recruiter*: A user who posts jobs and searches for potential candidates.
-- *Company*: A business entity looking to hire and create a professional presence.
+- **Job Seeker**: A professional looking for networking opportunities and jobs.
-- *Administrator*: A user responsible for managing the platform's content and accounts.
+- **Recruiter**: An individual responsible for finding and hiring candidates for job openings.
+- **Employer**: A business entity posting jobs and engaging with professionals.
+- **Administrator**: A platform manager ensuring compliance and smooth operations.

 ---

 ## 7. Conclusion
-This URD defines the functional and non-functional requirements for a LinkedIn clone, ensuring it serves the needs of job seekers, professionals, recruiters, and companies.
-Regular updates and refinements will be made based on feedback and user needs to keep the platform up-to-date with industry trends.
+This URD defines the functional and non-functional requirements for a LinkedIn clone, tailored to the needs of **job seekers**, **recruiters**, **employers**, and **companies**.
+Regular updates and refinements will ensure the platform remains relevant and aligned with user expectations and industry trends.